-In this article, we will go through how websites detect and block spiders and talk about techniques to overcome those barriers.
+In this article, we will talk about how websites detect and block spiders and techniques to overcome those barriers.

 How can websites detect web scraping?